-Sonny Bono, Mia Farrow, and Burt Renolds.
-However, there is something in this card that engenders the likes of George Washington, Abraham Lincoln, Susan B. Anthony, and Thomas Eddison all of whom sport more depth than this card displays.
+Sonny Bono, Mia Farrow, and Burt Reynolds.
+However, there is something in this card that engenders the likes of George Washington, Abraham Lincoln, Susan B. Anthony, and Thomas Edison all of whom sport more depth than this card displays.
 This might be because this card also represents the Myth of Dewi, the ancient lord of the Abyss, who is also known as Bran the blessed who later became the Christianized Fisher King or Rich Fisher named Bron He represents ageless power and strength, a reliable protector of the needy with a quality of irresistible force underlying a calm surface.

 To be sure, there is great difficulty in rightly mating water with Fire, as the swift violent nature of fire (Will to Force) ill suits a character that is naturally as placid as water.
 It is a rare persona indeed that has mastered the balance, so most often we find the personality mismanaging his affairs and unless good fortune attends him, his career and life is littered with a trail of failure and disaster.
 There is a mental "civil war" here, and this can lead to depressions, and/or schizophrenia.
 The abuse of stimulants, alcohol, and narcotics is not uncommon with such a personality.
 As always the case, the surrounding cards will help the Reader decide the positive or ill dignified nature of this card and often within the Reading is recommended the nature of correcting the unwanted behavior of this ill dignity.
 All in all, a very fun bubbly, bright person to be around---as long as you show attraction, to stimulate his/her attention.
 Good fun for short visits!